l7mp/l7mp.io/_docs/dns-task.md

 ## l7mp proxy

-For the simple usage of l7mp you do not have to make any changes in your cluster to achieve the part of this task.
+To use l7mp as a proxy, you do not need to make any special preparations with the cluster.
  So let's begin.

 ### Configmaps

-You have to create the configmaps which will contain the l7mp configuration and the CoreDNS configuration.
+The first is to create the *configmaps*, of which there will be a total of two.

-**CoreDNS**: To accomplish this task, it is sufficient to create these two files on each pod that will act as the DNS server.
+The first is **dns-config** will provide the appropriate files to configure *CoreDNS*.
+These files are the **Corefile** in which the server itself can be configured, which port to use and much more.
+While in the **example.db** file, DNS records can be stored.

 ``` yaml
 cat << EOF | kubectl apply -f -